The Peace Corps’ Agency Equity Plan

 Key to that work is:

-- Enhancing staff and Volunteer capacity to work more effectively and appropriately across differences
+- Enhancing staff and Volunteer capacity to work more effectively and appropriately across differences with intention, humility, and respect

 - Creating fair, transparent, and equitable systems